qwriter/dwave-networkx/docs/reference/algorithms/partition.rst

 *************

-A :math:`k`-partition consists of :math:`k` disjoint and equally sized subsets of a graph's vertices such that the total number of edges between nodes in distinct subsets is as small as possible.
+A :math:`k`-partition consists of :math:`k` disjoint and equally sized subsets of a :term:`graph`'s vertices such that the total number of edges between nodes in distinct subsets is as small as possible.

 .. figure:: ../../_images/Partitioning.png